malwaredetectioninthewild/explore_data/README.md

 ##### **Train Data**

-* `MalwareITW_TrainData_Sample/Train_sandbox_metadata.json` (this is `MalwareITW_TrainData/Train_sandbox_metadata.json` for the full Train Data).
-This contains the metadata for the sandbox samples in the training split.
+* `MalwareITW_TrainData/Train_sandbox_metadata.json`: Contains the metadata for the sandbox samples in the training split.

-* `MalwareITW_TrainData_Sample/Train_endpoint_metadata.json` (this is `MalwareITW_TrainData/Train_endpoint_metadata.json` for the full Train Data).
-This contains the metadata for the endpoint samples in the training split.
+* `MalwareITW_TrainData/Train_endpoint_metadata.json`: Contains the metadata for the endpoint samples in the training split.

 ##### **TrainAndTest Data**

-* `MalwareITW_TrainAndTestData_Sample/TrainAndTest_sandbox_metadata.json` (this is `MalwareITW_TrainAndTestData/TrainAndTest_sandbox_metadata.json` for the full TrainAndTest Data).
-This contains the metadata for all sandbox samples in our paper.
+* `MalwareITW_TrainAndTestData/TrainAndTest_sandbox_metadata.json`: Contains the metadata for all sandbox samples in our paper.

-* `MalwareITW_TrainAndTestData_Sample/TrainAndTest_endpoint_metadata.json` (this will be `MalwareITW_TrainAndTestData/TrainAndTest_endpoint_metadata.json` for the full TrainAndTest Data).
-This contains the metadata for all endpoint samples in our paper.
+* `MalwareITW_TrainAndTestData/TrainAndTest_endpoint_metadata.json`: Contains the metadata for all endpoint samples in our paper.

 ---